 #1 – Collecting feedback data

-Let’s say you run a business that sells a variety of different product models that were available at different times and want to collect feedback data from customers.
+Let’s say you run a business that sells a variety of different product models that were available at different times and want to collect feedback data from customers in your CRM.
 To make it easier for customers to provide feedback, you’ll need a way to show only the products that were available when the user first became a customer or bought their product.
+That way, your existing customers won’t get confused when you add new products to your range that don’t apply to them.

 GF Conditional Logic Dates